Bare Bones Sicily

 - Hotels - 3 nights in chic baroque Ortygia, Syracuse; 2 nights close to the temples in Agrigento; 2 nights in Palermo, close to the museum

-- 2 nights in Palermo, close to the museum
+- 2 nights in the centre of Palermo: in an elegantly restored palazzo, close to the museum and Teatro Massimo (opera house).